immcantation/presto/docs/workflows/VanderHeiden2017_Workflow.rst

 primers are sufficiently similar.
 This type of primer misalignment can be corrected using the :ref:`AlignSets` tool.

-This step is not required for this data, but if it is need for your data see the section on :ref:`fixing UMI alignments <UMI-Alignment>`.
+This step is not required for this data, but if necessary for your data see the section on :ref:`fixing UMI problems <UMI-Alignment>`.

 Generating UMI consensus reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^